jvberger2/random-repo-name/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+Several possible schedules that satisfy the input conditions.
+The student can choose which option works best for them.
+Any options that the student doesn't specify can be used to generate more schedule options.
+For example, if the student does not have a preference of how many credits to take per semester, both an 8-semester and a 9-semester graduation schedule could be displayed.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.